KirollosBotros/BubbleSort-Visualiation/README.md

 ![GitHub Logo](/images/end.JPG)

 * This visualization has been programed dynamically so that the number of towers, delay and colours can be customized easily by changing the constants.
+The following is a map of the constants:
+	* "COL" (initialized at GREEN): the colour theme for the visualization
+	* "LEN" (initialized at 50): the number of towers
-The following are some examples of different looks the visualization can have:
+	* "DELAY" (initialized at 2): the number of milliseconds to wait before each iteration in the sorting algorithm The following are some examples of different looks the visualization can have:

 ### Blue theme with 100 towers: